Tsybin RSR: Development and design

 In 1954, the design bureau headed by Pavel Tsybin started development of a ramjet-powered supersonic strategic bomber, the RS.
 This design proved impracticable, and a smaller derivative, the 2RS was proposed, which would achieve intercontinental range by being air-launched from a modified Tupolev Tu-95 bomber.

 This too was unsuccessful, with the aircraft unable to return to base if used on an intercontinental mission, while being incapable of carrying a thermonuclear bomb.
 The design was therefore revised again to a reconnaissance aircraft capable of operating from conventional runways, the RSR.
-As ramjets could not be used for take-off, they were replaced by turbofans.
+Because ramjets could not be used for take-off, they were replaced by turbofans.

 The RSR was primarily of aluminium construction, with a long circular-section fuselage, which housed a pressurized cabin for the pilot together with cameras and fuel, with thin, low-aspect-ratio trapezoidal wings.
 The engines, two Soloviev D-21 turbofans, were mounted at the tips of the wings.
 The aircraft had a bicycle undercarriage, with outriggers under the engine nacelles.
 It was planned to cruise at greater than Mach 2 at a height of 20,000 m (65,600 ft) giving a range of 3,760 km.

 A simplified, full-sized aerodynamic prototype for the novel layout, the NM-1 was built in 1957.
 Intended for low-speed handling tests, the NM-1 had a steel-tube fuselage with duraluminium and plywood skinning.
 This aircraft, powered by two Mikulin AM-5 turbojets first flew on 7 April 1959.
 Based on the results of these trials, the RSR was redesigned (as the R-020) to make it more manoeuvrable at high altitude (it was proposed to carry out barrel rolls to avoid surface-to-air missiles).
 More conventional Tumansky R-11 turbojets (the engine used in the MiG-21) replaced the unavailable Soloviev turbofans.
 Five R-020 airframes were virtually complete, only awaiting engines by April 1961, with another 10 planned, when Soviet Premier Nikita Khrushchev cancelled the program.